nod-ai/shark-ui/docs/architecture/modules/directory-based/definition-files.md

     export * from './definition.declared.ts';
     ```

+  - Should only exist to re-`export` the augmented symbol.
 - `/definition.assembled.members.ts`:
   - A [barrel file](./barrel-files.md) that gives the peer modules an alias they can be nested under a common namespace.
 - `/definition.assembled.ts`: